kezheonglim-ux/Online-Test-Time-Learning-Method-for-Industrial-Defect-Detection-/code/README_code_v2.md

 | Patch grid | 8 × 8, **14 × 14**, 20 × 20 | **14 × 14** |
 | Top patch fraction | 1%, 3%, **5%**, 10% | **5%** |
 | Max patch memory | bounded memory setting | **16,000** |

+**Insight:**
+1%  → very few patches; more sensitive to isolated noisy responses 3%  → more stable but still highly selective
+5%  → selected balance between local sensitivity and robustness 10% → includes more normal patches and may dilute small-defect evidence

 ### Why these parameters were tested